voilacode/markdown-render/readme.md

 ## License

-This project is **free and open-source** under the [MIT License](LICENSE).
-You are welcome to use, modify, and distribute it for any purpose.
+This project is **free and open-source** under the GNU General Public License v3.0.
+You are welcome to use, modify, and distribute it, provided that derivative works are also licensed under the GPL.

 ## Credits